tuckerconnelly/next-md/readme.md

   </div>
 ```

-The Material Design [animations](https://material.io/guidelines/motion/duration-easing.html) have been condensed to:
+the Material Design [animations](https://material.io/guidelines/motion/duration-easing.html) have been condensed to:

 - `animations.standard(properties)` for standard transitions
 - `animations.large(properties)` for large transitions